kentdata/iOS-17-Jailbreak/README.md

 <div align="center">

-  # iOS 17 - iOS 17.3.1 Jailbreak Solutions
+  # iOS 17 - iOS 17.4.1 Jailbreak Solutions [Complete Guide]

 </div>

-Jailbreak has been confirmed for iOS 17, iOS 17.2, and iOS 17.3 based on the checkm8 exploit.
-Several Jailbreak repo extraction and virtual jailbreak solutions confirmed for iOS 17 - 17.3.1 versions.
+Jailbreak has been confirmed for iOS 17, iOS 17.2, iOS 17.3 & iOS 17.4.1 based on the checkm8 exploit.
+Several Jailbreak repo extraction and virtual jailbreak solutions confirmed for iOS 17 - 17.4.1 versions.

-You don’t need a computer or advanced sideload methods for repo extraction and virtual jailbreak methods. you can directly install them as an app to enable jailbreak features for iOS 17, 17.2, 17.3, etc.
+You don’t need a computer or advanced sideload methods for repo extraction and virtual jailbreak methods. you can directly install them as an app to enable jailbreak features for iOS 17, 17.2, 17.3, 17.4 & 17.4.1 etc.

 Currently,<br>
  *Palerain is the only checkm8 exploit-based semi-tethered Jailbreak method.
-Sileem, Zeon are popular iOS 17 - 17.3.1 jailbreak repo extraction methods, and Unc0ver black, Checkra1n mirror, TiJong Xūnǐ are the virtual jailbreak methods for iOS 17.3.1.
+Sileem, Zeon are popular iOS 17 - 17.4.1 jailbreak repo extraction methods, and Unc0ver black, Checkra1n mirror, TiJong Xūnǐ are the virtual jailbreak methods for iOS 17.4.1.

-### iOS 17 - iOS 17.3 supported devices:
+### iOS 17 - iOS 17.4.1 supported devices:
 - iPhone XS and iPhone XS Max
 - iPhone XR
 - iPhone SE 2, iPhone SE 3